 The department also offers a BA in Health & Human Physiology for students who want to work in wellness programs.

-Admission to the Bachelor of Science (BS) degree program is selective.
-The curriculum includes foundation courses in biology, mathematics, statistics, chemistry, and physics, plus courses in anatomy and physiology.
+The Bachelor of Science (BS) degree curriculum includes foundation courses in biology, mathematics, statistics, chemistry, and physics, plus courses in anatomy and physiology.
 Elective courses provide in-depth study across a broad range of topics in human physiology, including those related to health and disease.

 See Human Physiology in the General Catalog for more details about the curriculum and graduating with honors.